elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_introduction.md

     Html.text "Hello World"
 ```

-Next, let's refactor our `import` statement slightly to be more explicit about
+Next, let's refactor our `import` declaration slightly to be more explicit
-which functions we want to import from the `Html` module:
+about which functions we want to import from the `Html` module:

 ```elm
 -- Hello.elm